knoxite/website/content/docs/storage-backends/content.md

 ### Amazon S3

-In order to use knoxite with AWS S3, you need to set up an IAM-Identity first, as you cannot use S3 as an Root-User.
-It is also recommended to create an own IAM-Identity for each application.
+In order to use knoxite with AWS S3, you need to set up an IAM-Identity first, as you cannot use S3 as a root-user.
+It is also recommended to create a separate IAM-Identity for each application.
 Find more about creating IAM-Identities [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) or below.

 #### URL Scheme

-You can create a repository using knoxites `s3` or `s3s` (for usage with ssl) protocols:
+You can create a repository using knoxite's `s3` or `s3s` (for usage with SSL) protocols:

 ```bash
 knoxite repo init s3s://[username]:[password]@s3.amazonaws.com/[region]/[bucketprefix]